GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-13-using-synoptic-api.md

 **NOTE:** All GEUS stations use station IDs in the Synoptic API service with "geus" appended to the ID.
 For example, South Dome (SDM) is `stid=geussdm`.

 ### Sign up
-Signing up is relatively easy, and will provide you with an API key and token.
-Follow the instructions [here](https://docs.synopticdata.com/services/welcome-to-synoptic-data-s-web-services). **The examples below use `token=demotoken`.
+[Signing up](https://docs.synopticdata.com/services/welcome-to-synoptic-data-s-web-services) is relatively easy, and will provide you with an API key and token. **The examples below use `token=demotoken`.
 Once you have your own token from signing up, please use that instead.** If you have any issues email support@synopticdata.com.

 ### Latest service
 Documentation: https://docs.synopticdata.com/services/latest